lmitrovic/Plane-tickets-microservices/README.md

 This is a system for selling plane tickets.
 A microservice architecture was used for implementation.
-The system consists of three services.
+The system contains three services.

 Service 1 is a customer service.
 It supports: user registration and login, profile change, credit card addition, user rank depending on the number of miles traveled.
 The role of the admin is to add and delete flights.